marcomartagon/IDI3/README.md

 3) Load each traing image  and ensure keep the right label-class Convert from 2D array to 1D array
    Choose sklearn.neighbors.KNeighborsClassifier(n_neighbors=3) and sklearn.neighbors.KNeighborsRegressor(n_neighbors=3
-   Compare which is better obtaing the accuracy  ( just to School Example ) Save the best model, in this case: sklearn.neighbors.KNeighborsClassifier
+   Compare which is better model, obtaing the accuracy  ( just to School Example ) Save the best model, in this case: sklearn.neighbors.KNeighborsClassifier
 4) Load the model sklearn.neighbors.KNeighborsClassifier
    Load a new FLIR thermal image, this should use Raimbow thermal scale Predict the labels
-   Compare the lables
+   Compare the labels
    Generate a file with the labels, using the same file name of picture but whith extension .LBL, the fle contain
     MAT:XXX.XX,MIT:-/+XXX,LA:-/+XXXX.XX,LO:-/+XXXX.XX,AG:+/-XXX.XX
     explanation :
     MAT=Max Temp
     MIT=Min Temp
-    LA = GPS latitude ( we can use the EXIF label, but or my Work I'll apped it into comments EXIF label) LO = GPS longitude ( we can use the EXIF label,but or my Work I'll apped it into comments EXIF label ) 4.1) A second code of this phase was designed to make it more efficient
+    LA = GPS latitude ( we can use the EXIF label, but in my Work I'll apped it into comments EXIF label) LO = GPS longitude ( we can use the EXIF label,but in my Work I'll apped it into comments EXIF label ) 4.1) A second code of this phase was designed to make it more efficient
+ 5) Ok this the core process and the main problem
+       How I can analise the entire area of the crop where the Image1.jpg, Image2.jpg, Image3.jpg Image4.jpg Image5.jpg, Image6.jpg area single image (that represent the  180 angle of my landscape )  of the crop, each image covers 15 grades of vision.
+       We are assuming all the imagens where taken with the same scale and using thermal raimbow scale.

  Whow reproduce all the steps
  Ofcourse I can't give you all the 500 themal PIC's, but I'll give you the 500 files with the digit reporesentation